samir-saad/openshift-origin-multi-node-cluster/README.md

 > The network may not behave properly over VPN, please disable any VPN before running the cluster.

 ## Cluster Provisioning

-Clone the repository.
+ - Clone the repository.

 > **Recommendation:**
 >   It's recommended to change the SSK keys under keys directory.

-And run the following command
+ - And run the following command
 ```sh
 cluster init [parallel]
 ```
-The command will start the machines in the following order:
- 1. master, infra, node1, and node2
- 2. toolbox

 > **Note:**
+>  The command will start the machines in the following order:
+>  1. master, infra, node1, and node2
+>  2. toolbox

+> **Note:**
 >  The second argument 'parallel' is optional.
 It directs vagrant to start machines in parallel when possible.

+> **Note:**
-As it's the first run of the machines, Vagrant will run provisioning scripts to install any required tools and configure the machines connectivity and networking.
+>  As it's the first run of the machines, Vagrant will run provisioning scripts to install any required tools and configure the machines connectivity and networking.

 ## Connecting to The Cluster